YashKarthik/tiviem/README.md

   - [X] Read up on signed vs unsigned operations.
 I thikn I understand this, but still.
   - [X] Implement memory
   - [X] Implement storage
-- [X] After this I guess I'll work on the gas mechanism that will prevent infinite loops and network spam. (except REVERT)
+- [X] After this I guess I'll work on the gas mechanism that will prevent infinite loops and network spam.
 - [ ] Work on returning state to initial value when REVERT-ed.
+- [ ] clean up
+- [ ] Ensure gas and ether transfers actually work
+- [ ] more tests

 ## Development
 Clone repo and install dependencies using: